We Say, “Go Red Sox!” (And Stay Safe at the Game)

 Imbibing during a game is commonplace at Fenway Park, but everyone should do so responsibly.
 Drinking to the point where one can no longer walk should always be avoided.
 However, while you can control how much you consume, you can’t control how much others may drink.
 When opposing fans are drunk, or overly excited about the game, they can get into heated arguments or physical fights with the many Boston fans around them.
 If this happens, try not to engage.
 Find an usher who can remove the fan or deal with the situation appropriately.

 At DiBella Law Offices, P.C., the Boston Red Sox are heroes of ours.
 Unfortunately, we also know that many things can go wrong during a ballgame.
 Follow these tips so you can enjoy the game.
 But if you are injured while cheering for the Sox, give us a call so we can help you hold responsible parties liable and get the compensation you may deserve.
-Call (781) 262-3338 to speak to a Massachusetts premises liability lawyer for free.
+Call (781) 262-3338 to speak to a Boston premises liability lawyer for free.